AGFeldman/rpad/README.md

 # (Done editing variables)
 # Suggested aliases:
 echo 'alias rs="python2 /YOUR_PATH/rpad/entry_show.py"' >> ~/.bash_aliases
-echo 'alias rh="python2 /YOUR_PATH/rpad/entry_hid.py"' >> ~/.bash_aliases
+echo 'alias rh="python2 /YOUR_PATH/rpad/entry_hide.py"' >> ~/.bash_aliases
 echo 'alias ropen="python2 /YOUR_PATH/rpad/view_and_maybe_edit.py"' >> ~/.bash_aliases
 ```

 Now, to add an entry with text appearing on screen as you type, open a terminal and execute `rs`.
 To add an entry without text appearing on screen, execute `rh`.
-While writing an entry, try the Vim commands `Hide`, `Show`, and `Peep` to change the level of text visibility, and try the `Help` to list these additional commands.
+While writing an entry, try the Vim commands `Hide`, `Show`, and `Peep` to change the level of text visibility, and use `Help` to list these additional commands.

 To view all synced entries from BETA, execute `ropen`.
 You will not be able to edit any of the entries from BETA.
 To view and optionally edit synced entries from ALPHA, use the same `ropen` command.
 If you want to edit entries from BETA, ssh into ALPHA and use `ropen`.